Fighting to hold on in a pandemic - Austin Daily Herald

 Staple of the Sudanese community turns to GoFundMe in an attempt to remain open during the COVID-19 pandemic

-Gothak Reath loves Austin and he wants to continue serving those who come through his doors at the Sudanese Community International Market.
+Gathak Reath loves Austin and he wants to continue serving those who come through his doors at the Sudanese Community International Market.

 But like so many other small businesses, Reath is struggling.
 The COVID-19 pandemic has hit the Sudanese Market hard and it has forced Reath to do what he can to continue operating in Austin.